SosaWISE/SS_ClientCRM/README.md

 ---------------

-Before checking in any code, this command should not have any errors (If you're not on Windows you can use the `setup-hooks.sh` script to set up a pre-commit hook to automatically run this command for you when every you're committing):
+Before checking in any code, this command should not have any errors (If you're not on Windows you can use the `setup-hooks.sh` script to set up a pre-commit hook to automatically run this command for you when ever you're committing):

     grunt precommit